harshil92/ai-co-hosting/tasks.md

 - **Task 6:** Create a simple parser to filter and format chat messages for the dialogue engine.
 Done

 ### **List: Dialogue Generation (LLM Integration)**
 - **Task 7:** Set up LLM inference using an open source model (Llama 2/GPT4All) with vLLM.
+Done
 - **Task 8:** Create a simple API endpoint that takes chat input and returns generated dialogue.
+Done
 - **Task 9:** Integrate context management (e.g., store last 5 messages) to feed into the LLM.
+Done

 ### **List: Text-to-Speech Integration**
 - **Task 10:** Install and configure Mozilla TTS/Coqui TTS on the development server.